tdelenikas/smslib/doc/ModemConfiguration.md

 ## Configuration file

-The configuration file is called `modem.properties`, located in folder `smslib\src\main\resources`.
+The configuration file is called `modem.properties`, located in folder `smslib/src/main/resources`.
 It's a plain text file.

 Settings are hierarchically defined.
 Settings starting with *default* are the (guess what...) default values.
 You can override the settings, by redefining the setting by the appropriate key starting with the *modem signature id*.
 The look-up order start with the **manufacturer/model** specific settings, falls back to **manufacturer** specific settings and finally to **default** settings.